DoerJ/booktreeV2/README.md

 ## BooktreeV2

-A refactored and production-ready booktree platform
+A refactored Booktree platform in production

 ### Logs
 > 03/01/2020